ndomx/ReignApp/README.md

 3. Inside this menu, there should be 2 fields, one for the SDK location and the other for the NDK location.
 This project does not make use of the Android NDK, so you will only need to locate the Android SDK in the topmost field
 4. After locating the Android SDK, click _Ok_ and build the project.
-You should be ready to go
+The IDE should then create a `local.properties` file containing the SDK path, and you should be ready to go